Zhiro90/bat-zhiro-quicktools/README.md

 * **Simple Muxer:** A tool to quickly mux audio and video streams together.
 * **Frames2Vid:** The inverse of FRAMES4ALL (reconstruct a video file from a folder of images).
-* **Self-Updater:** A native way to update the suite directly from a script without re-downloading the zip.

 ## 🔄 Updating

+You have two ways to keep your tools up to date:

+* **Automatic (Recommended):** Just run `UPDATER.bat`.
+The script will check GitHub, download the latest files, and replace them automatically.
+If you modified a script, back it up before updating!
-Just download the new version and replace the `.bat` files in your tools folder.
+* **Manual:** Download the latest ZIP from the [Releases](https://github.com/Zhiro90/bat-zhiro-quicktools/releases) page and overwrite the files in your installation folder.

+> [!IMPORTANT]
+> Do not delete the `version.txt` file, as it is required for the Updater to know when a new version is available.

 ---
 *Made for personal use, shared for convenience.*